 - As you heat the PMC you’ll notice that it will start to smoke and then catch fire.
 This is normal.
 It means that any organic binder is being burnt away to leave the precious metal behind.

-- Once the time is up you can turn off your hand torch and leave to cool.
+- Once the time is up you can turn off your hand torch and leave your design to cool.

 How to fire PMC with a kiln

 Learning how to fire PMC using a kiln is a really simple process as it’s all pre-programmed for you.
 Just follow these steps to make sure you’re doing it correctly:

 - Depending on the kiln that you choose to invest in, be sure that you read the manufacturer’s manual for the best results.